-SARASOTA, Fla. — A former Massage Envy employee arrested for battery after it was discovered he was inappropriately touching at least two clients against their will, is out and jail and still legally able to practice massage, according to the Florida Department of Health.
+SARASOTA, Fla. — A former Massage Envy employee arrested for battery after it was discovered he was inappropriately touching at least two clients against their will.
+Tuesday, Feb.
+27, he turned himself in and was charged with battery for the third time following inappropriate conduct with massage clients.

 Ruslan Grushco, 44, was an employee over the summer at the Massage Envy at 1279 S. Tamiami Trail in Sarasota.

 The DOH would not confirm that the Florida Board of Massage Therapists has received any complaints about Grushco, however, the Sarasota Police Department and the owner of the Massage Envy where he worked, both say they've reported the incidents to the state.